FudaWiki/fudawiki-files/hanafuda/games/hanahuda.md

 For **2 players**, **10 cards** are dealt in each **hand**, and **10 cards** face-up on the **field**.

 > If cards are dealt this way, the deck will run out of cards as soon as there is 1 card left in each player's hand.
-It is not explained how to deal with this situation. (**NEEDS MORE DOCUMENTATION**)
+It is not explained how to deal with this situation, though it is most likely that the remaining turns consist only of playing a card from the hand.
 {.is-warning}

 For **3 players**, **9 cards** are dealt in each **hand**, and **9 cards** face-up on the **field**.

 > If cards are dealt this way, the deck will run out of cards as soon as there are 5 cards left in each player's hand.
-It is not explained how to deal with this situation. (**NEEDS MORE DOCUMENTATION**)
+It is not explained how to deal with this situation, though it is most likely that the remaining turns consist only of playing a card from the hand.
 {.is-warning}

 For **4 players** (team-play), **8 cards** are dealt in each **hand**, and **8 cards** face-up on the **field**.

 > If cards are dealt this way, the deck will run out of cards as soon as there are 6 cards left in each player's hand.
-It is not explained how to deal with this situation. (**NEEDS MORE DOCUMENTATION**)
+It is not explained how to deal with this situation, though it is most likely that the remaining turns consist only of playing a card from the hand.
 {.is-warning}

 The remainder of the deck is placed face-down to form the **draw pile**.